xrrocha/nobocoder/README.md

 This is a case of trait composition also called the _cake pattern_.

-Here, `SpellChecker` is a trait expecting to be mixed with types extending traits `DictionaryBuilder`, `NGram2WordBuilder` and `SimilarityScorer`.
+Here, `SpellChecker` is a trait expecting to be mixed with subtypes of `DictionaryBuilder`, `NGram2WordBuilder` and `SimilarityScorer`.

 ![](img/SpellChecker.png)

 Each of these required traits can have multiple implementations.
+For instance

-For instance, a `DictionaryBuilder` can build an in-memory dictionary set from a filesystem text file `(FileDictionaryBuilder)` or from a database table `(JDBCDictionaryBuilder)`.
+- a `DictionaryBuilder` can build an in-memory dictionary set from
+  * a filesystem text file `(FileDictionaryBuilder)`
+  * a database table `(JDBCDictionaryBuilder)`
-Likewise, a `SimilarityScorer` can based on Apache's Lucene library `(LuceneSimilarityScorer)` or possibly on the LingPipe library `(LingPipeSimilarityScorer)`
+- a `SimilarityScorer` can be based on
+  * Apache's Lucene library `(LuceneSimilarityScorer)`
+  * LingPipe library `(LingPipeSimilarityScorer)`

 The specific "recipe" of trait implementations is specified upon creating the `SpellChecker` instance.
 Much better than Java-style dependency injection!